Ottoman vs Coffee Table: How to Choose Correctly

 Besides, the use of glass, metal, and acrylic is widely seen in the making of modern designs.
 The material can be solid wood, all glass, all metal, or a mix of glass and metal.
 There are a lot of kinds up there, and you can even use an old trunk as a coffee table.
 It's just all about how you imagine your coffee table to be.

 Depending on the use of the coffee table, you can color it as you want.
-Traditional wooden coffee tables usually have shades of brown and black.
+A traditional wooden coffee table will usually have shades of brown and black.
 There are some wooden tables that we see in white as well.

 Metal coffee tables come with a marble or glass top.
 The color of the metal and the marble top have so many different variations.
 And acrylic coffee tables come completely transparent and don't require any painting.
 You'll need to know how to remove scratches from your glass table eventually, though.